Fábio Aguiar

-Fábio Aguiar da Silva (born 28 February 1989) is a Brazilian professional footballer who plays as a defender for Sampaio Corrêa.
+Fábio Aguiar da Silva (born 28 February 1989) is a Brazilian professional footballer who plays as a defender for ASA.

 Career

 Yokohama F. Marinos

 In 2013 Fábio signed for Japanese J. League Division 1 side Yokohama F. Marinos for the season and he made his debut for the club on 20 March 2013 in the J. League Cup against Kawasaki Frontale in which he started and played the full 90 as Yokohama went on to win the match 1–0.